davisvarkey/Gesture_recognition/README.md

 The notebook can be executed in both Google colab and Jarvis Lab.
 Both has different versions of Keras hence minor change is required to run in colab.

+The dataset can be downloaded from here - https://drive.google.com/uc?id=1ehyrYBQ5rbQQe6yL4XbLWe3FMvuVUGiL

 ## Experiment 1 – With Conv3D model